aigc-in-all/store_launcher/README.md

 # store_launcher

 A Flutter plugin for launching a Store in the mobile platform.
-Supports AppStore and PlayStore.
+Supports AppStore, PlayStore and AppGallery.

 ## Usage
 To use this plugin, add `store_launcher` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).